thesamtang/Appointment-Scheduler/README.md

 -	Pertinent variables are set from the id of the timeslot clicked on and the professor.
 We get a Firebase reference to the correct place ('profRef'), and strings of the time ('time') and day ('day').
 -	If the timeslot HTML element doesn't have the class 'danger' or the class 'success' (which are attached to timeslots which are Taken and Available), the HTML element gets the class success, its text is set to available, and a child is added to the correct Firebase timeslot.
 This child will be an object with available, name, email, and reason properties; the available property is set to 'Available', and the rest are set to '--'. o	Intuitively, this means that if a timeslot is Unavailable, it is made Available.
--	If the timeslot HTML element has either class 'danger' or class �sccess�,he HTML element is cleared of that class, its text is removed, and the Firebase representation of the timeslot is cleared. o	Intuitively, this means that if a timeslot is Available or Taken, it is made Unavailable.
+-	If the timeslot HTML element has either class 'danger' or class 'success',he HTML element is cleared of that class, its text is removed, and the Firebase representation of the timeslot is cleared. o	Intuitively, this means that if a timeslot is Available or Taken, it is made Unavailable.

 There is also code which allows a professor to click and drag their mouse over a number of timeslots, changing all of their statuses in the same way clicking on them would.